 The City or County requires the execution of a maintenance agreement with the property owner prior to the final acceptance of a private development project, which includes treatment controls such as Extended Detention Basins.
 Such agreements will typically include requirements such as those outlined in Table 6-38.
 The property owner or his/her designee is responsible for compliance with the agreement.
-The maintenance agreement and plan will provide the City or County designee with complete access to the device and its immediate vicinity at any time.
-Maintenance of the device is the sole responsibility of the owner.
-Sample agreements are presented in Appendix D. See Appendix E for additional Maintenance Plan requirements and suggested template.
+The maintenance agreement and plan will provide the City or County designee with complete access to the BMP and its immediate vicinity at any time.
+Maintenance of the BMP is the sole responsibility of the owner.
+A blank agreements are presented in Appendix D. See Appendix E for additional Maintenance Plan requirements and suggested template.

 Table 6-38.
-Ins pection and Maintenance Requirements for Extended Detention Basins peotion and maintenance , Requirements for Externated Deternition Busins
+Inspection and Maintenance e Requirements for Extended Detention Basins